Qualtrics International (NYSE:XM) Updates FY 2022 Earnings Guidance

 Qualtrics International (NYSE:XM – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $0.000-$0.020 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.010.
 The company issued revenue guidance of $1.43 billion-$1.43 billion, compared to the consensus revenue estimate of $1.41 billion.Qualtrics International also updated its FY22 guidance to $0.00-$0.02 EPS.

-Qualtrics International (NYSE:XM – Get Rating) last issued its earnings results on Thursday, April 21st.
-The company reported $0.01 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.01) by $0.02.
-The company had revenue of $335.60 million during the quarter, compared to analysts’ expectations of $325.66 million.
+Qualtrics International (NYSE:XM – Get Rating) last announced its quarterly earnings data on Thursday, April 21st.
+The company reported $0.01 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.01) by $0.02.
+The firm had revenue of $335.60 million during the quarter, compared to analysts’ expectations of $325.66 million.
 Qualtrics International had a negative return on equity of 198.58% and a negative net margin of 98.46%.
-The firm’s quarterly revenue was up 40.7% on a year-over-year basis.
-During the same period in the prior year, the business earned ($0.41) EPS.
-On average, equities analysts predict that Qualtrics International will post -1.71 earnings per share for the current year.
+The company’s quarterly revenue was up 40.7% compared to the same quarter last year.
+During the same period in the previous year, the firm earned ($0.41) EPS.
+As a group, analysts anticipate that Qualtrics International will post -1.71 EPS for the current fiscal year.

 In other news, Director Vi (Gp) L.L.C.
-Slta acquired 72,075 shares of the company’s stock in a transaction dated Friday, March 11th.
-The stock was acquired at an average cost of $27.90 per share, for a total transaction of $2,010,892.50.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-In the last 90 days, insiders have purchased 693,047 shares of company stock valued at $19,483,020.
-1.30% of the stock is owned by company insiders.
+Slta purchased 16,059 shares of the business’s stock in a transaction dated Monday, January 31st.
+The shares were purchased at an average price of $28.98 per share, for a total transaction of $465,389.82.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Over the last three months, insiders purchased 693,047 shares of company stock valued at $19,483,020.
+1.30% of the stock is currently owned by insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the company.
-Advisors Asset Management Inc. increased its stake in shares of Qualtrics International by 221.6% in the 4th quarter.
-Advisors Asset Management Inc. now owns 4,274 shares of the company’s stock worth $151,000 after acquiring an additional 2,945 shares during the last quarter.
-Cetera Investment Advisers acquired a new position in shares of Qualtrics International in the 4th quarter valued at $302,000.
-The Manufacturers Life Insurance Company lifted its stake in Qualtrics International by 17.2% in the 4th quarter.
-The Manufacturers Life Insurance Company now owns 8,835 shares of the company’s stock valued at $313,000 after purchasing an additional 1,297 shares during the last quarter.
-Citigroup Inc. grew its stake in Qualtrics International by 278.6% during the fourth quarter.
-Citigroup Inc. now owns 9,427 shares of the company’s stock worth $334,000 after purchasing an additional 6,937 shares during the period.
-Finally, Dimensional Fund Advisors LP boosted its position in Qualtrics International by 8.1% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 12,513 shares of the company’s stock worth $443,000 after purchasing an additional 938 shares during the period.
-15.72% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Advisors Asset Management Inc. lifted its holdings in shares of Qualtrics International by 221.6% in the 4th quarter.
+Advisors Asset Management Inc. now owns 4,274 shares of the company’s stock valued at $151,000 after buying an additional 2,945 shares during the period.
+Cetera Investment Advisers bought a new position in shares of Qualtrics International during the fourth quarter valued at approximately $302,000.
+The Manufacturers Life Insurance Company lifted its position in Qualtrics International by 17.2% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 8,835 shares of the company’s stock worth $313,000 after purchasing an additional 1,297 shares during the period.
+Citigroup Inc. increased its stake in shares of Qualtrics International by 278.6% in the fourth quarter.
+Citigroup Inc. now owns 9,427 shares of the company’s stock worth $334,000 after acquiring an additional 6,937 shares during the last quarter.
+Finally, Dimensional Fund Advisors LP grew its position in shares of Qualtrics International by 8.1% in the fourth quarter.
+Dimensional Fund Advisors LP now owns 12,513 shares of the company’s stock valued at $443,000 after purchasing an additional 938 shares during the last quarter.
+15.72% of the stock is currently owned by hedge funds and other institutional investors.

 Qualtrics International Company Profile (Get Rating)